Whale migration can cover incredibly

 the poles where there is lots of krill to eat.

-migrate thousands of kilometres every year between their summer feeding
+migrate thousands of miles every year between their summer feeding

 grounds in higher latitudes, and their winter breeding grounds closer